Nsele

 Nsele or N'Sele is a municipality (commune) in the Tshangu district of Kinshasa, the capital city of the Democratic Republic of the Congo.

 It is situated in the east of Kinshasa, on the Pool Malebo.
-Nsele is a primarily rural commune, just like its neighbour Maluku on the other bank of the river Nsele River.
+Nsele is a primarily rural commune, just like its eastern neighbor Maluku on the other bank of the Nsele River.
+The municipality is renowned for its natural beauty, featuring lush vegetation, forests, and a generally green landscape.
+The area is known for its ecological significance and serves as a habitat for various flora and fauna.

+The municipality has undergone urban development over the past several years.
+It is home to a growing population, and there have been efforts to improve infrastructure and amenities for the residents.
+Additionally, the commune benefits from its proximity to the capital, with some residents commuting to Kinshasa for work or education.